Henri Farman: Aviation

+Cover of L'Illustration (23 Nov 1907) showing Henri Farman with his Voisin-Farman I while competing for the Grand Prix d'Aviation.

 Farman started practicing in 1907 with a homemade biplane glider on the sandhills of Le Touquet, after first experimenting with model aeroplanes of different sizes.
 He then decided he wanted a powered plane, and ordered a Voisin 1907 biplane on 1 June 1907.
 He used this aircraft to set many official records for both distance and duration.

 On 26 October 1907, at Issy-les-Moulineaux, France, he made flights, among others, of 363, 403, and 771 metres in the plane.
 He also started to turn the plane in the air on this date.
 The distance of 771 metres was completed in 52 seconds.
 It was the longest flight in the world that year, and won Farman the Ernest Archdeacon Cup.
 He made a complete circular flight of 1,030 metres, in 1 minute 14 seconds on 10 November 1907 at Issy.
 This was the first time that a European aeroplane had completed a full circle.
 And the first time that an aeroplane, other than a Wright brothers one, had stayed in the air for longer than a minute.

 The Voisin-Farman I was also the first biplane in Europe to fly a circular circuit of 1 kilometre, over a predetermined course, on 13 January 1908.
 This again occurred at Issy-les-Moulineaux, France, and won Farman the 50,000 franc Grand Prix d'Aviation offered by Henri Deutsch de la Meurthe.
-And on 21 March 1908, at the same place, he made a flight of 2.004 kilometres.
+And on 21 March 1908, at the same place, he made a flight of 2 kilometres.
+In the evening of the same day, Léon Delagrange took Farman back to the hangar, making Farman the first fixed-wing aircraft "passenger".
+At the end of May Farman had also made the first flights in Europe with a passenger, carrying Ernest Archdeacon for 1,242 m at Ghent.

 On 30 October 1908, Farman went on to make the first cross-country flight in Europe.
 Farman flew from his hangars at Camp de Châlons, Bouy, to Reims, landing at the cavalry ground.
 It was a distance of 27 kilometres.